Manecas1221212/romance/chapter_16.md

 She drafted the note on Jessica's laptop, wearing gloves:

 *I can't do this anymore.
-The guilt is eating me alive.
-I'm so sorry for what I've done—to Anna, to Andrew, to everyone I've hurt.
+The depression has been getting worse.
+The guilt is eating me alive—for wanting an affair with my boss's husband, for the feelings I couldn't control, for everything I've done.
+I'm so sorry to Anna, to Andrew, to everyone I've hurt.
 I thought I could handle it, but I can't.
 I'm not strong enough.
 Please forgive me. —J*

 She printed it.
 Left it on the coffee table.